dangoslen/dangoslen-me-site/content/blog/identity-goals-systems.md

 For example, I'm a climber.
 I love climbing, and my love for it has only grown in the past few years.
 And what do climbers do?
 They climb.
 This year I want to climb consistently and achieve a V7 boulder problem and a 5.11+ route.

 Another example might be someone who considers themselves a software leader (whether as a tech lead, a Staff role, a distinguished role, or even an open source maintainer).
-They might step back and wonder how they can further their identity as one.
+They might step back and wonder how they can further their identity as a leader.
 It might mean getting a new certification this upcoming year, learning a new language, or speaking at a conference.
 It could also be a goal to help someone on your team get promoted.

 In either case, there is an _identity_ formed and a few _goals_ worth pursuing.